leegengyu/vulnhub-box-walkthrough/pumpkinraising.md

 * Running `sudo -l` tells us that jack can run `/usr/bin/strace` as `root`.
 * From here, it was easy for me to get the flag.
 Simply run `sudo strace /bin/sh` to spawn a shell as `root`, then navigate to `/root` and open up `flag.txt`.
 Hurray, we are done!
 * Note: Using `/bin/bash` instead is possible I suppose, but it was pretty annoying not to be able to see my command in one line as I type when the read system call was waiting for the user input.
 I saw whatever I type fly upwards in the terminal with bin-bash.
+* Alternative: Run `sudo strace -o /dev/null /bin/sh` so we do not see the system calls that `strace` would print.
+What this command additionally does is to redirect all its output to `/dev/null` (where the null device is a special device that discards the information being written into it) so we do not see it.
+With this command, `/bin/sh` or `/bin/bash` is fine.
 ![](/screenshots/pumpkinraising/flag.jpg)

 # Concluding Remarks